APogue/APogue.github.io/_posts/posts/2024-08-05-Article-Draft-v2.md

 		- [ACLU weighs in](https://www.aclu.org/documents/aclu-urges-congress-to-oppose-anti-semitism-awareness-act)

+			- (Not passed the senate, [H.R.
+6090](https://www.congress.gov/118/bills/hr6090/BILLS-118hr6090eh.pdf), [critisized](https://raskin.house.gov/2024/5/rep-raskin-statement-on-h-r-6090) for being symbolic, too vague)

 			- The question of Israel's statehood is "political" and protected

-			- Harassment based on speech is not protected
+			- Harassment based on this speech, however, is not protected

 	2. Self-governance